sberrevoets/scottberrevoets.com/content/blog/2026-07-01-how-github-handles-git-lfs.md

 All of these details make it clear that Git LFS isn't a regular git repository that handles large files better; there's a sophisticated cloud storage layer behind it that needs the same considerations that more mainstream cloud storage does.
-Git is the version control layer, but doesn't touch the raw objects directly.
+Although git does the version control of those files, it doesn't touch the raw objects itself.

 [^1]: Checking in large binary files that change regularly causes repo
       bloat, and cloud storage solutions like S3 or GCS make for a more